Are Employee Handbooks Required by Law?

 In this day and age, handbooks and codes of conduct are your best friends.
 They are essential components of a well-managed, orderly, fair, employee-friendly workplace.
 Here's my work-in-progress, my recommended table of contents for an employee handbook.

-Employee Handbooks Are Overrun with Unnecessary Policies
+Overrun with Unnecessary Policies

 As an end note, while you review your employee handbooks, I also believe that employers should create as few policies as necessary to maintain an effective, harmonious workplace.
 Not everything needs a policy, especially when the policy is created to change the behavior of just a few people.